zalando/zalando.github.io/_docs/releasing/index.md

 #### Use proper procedure for collaboration

+When the project has been released as a public project on Github the following workflows are expected of you:

 1. Semantically version project artifacts.
 You MUST tag all versions in GitHub with the exact version name: e.g., 0.1.0.
 2. Sign every commit, as per the [CDO](https://developercertificate.org/) - PGP signing is not required
 3. Ensure that no credentials, private identifiers or personal data is at any time present in your repository
 4. Enforce code-reviews with at least 2 sets of Zalando eyes on all code to minimize the risk of implanted security backdoors and vulnerable code.
 5. Ensure there is an active team of maintainers of at least 2 Zalandos taking ownership of the project

 ### Community best practices